rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 How to Install
 -----

 Installation of RokNavMenu Exporter involves making preparations on both Joomla and phpBB3.
-At the base level, RokNavMenu Exporter is a Joomla extension, but you will need to make sure both Joomla and phpBB3 are set up properly in order for the exported menu to properly appear.
+At the base level, RokNavMenu Exporter is a Joomla extension, but you will need to make sure both Joomla and phpBB3 are set up properly in order for the exported menu to appear as intended.

 Before installing, you should already have RokNavMenu set up on your existing Joomla site.
-Otherwise, there wouldn't be much for RokNavMenu Exporter to actually export.
+Otherwise, there would not be much for RokNavMenu Exporter to actually export.

 >> NOTE: The instructions detailed below apply to Joomla 2.5 / 3.x.
 RokNavMenu Exporter for Joomla 1.5 remains available, but is no longer officially supported.

 ### Step 1: Install RokNavMenu Exporter on Joomla

-You can download RokNavMenu Exporter for Joomla 2.5 / 3.0 from the [Administration Modules downloads page][download] on our official website.
+You can download RokNavMenu Exporter for Joomla 2.5 / 3.x from the [Administration Modules downloads page][download] on our official website.

 To install the RokNavMenu Exporter, you will need to first log in to your Joomla site's Administrator and navigate to the **Extension Manager** by going to **Administrator -> Extensions -> Extension Manager** and selecting the **Install** tab.
 From here, you can choose the RokNavMenu Exporter zip file from your local directory and select **Upload and Install**.
 Once this is done, RokNavMenu Exporter should be installed to Joomla.